DamengRandom/tipify/concepts.md

 -- can create own/customized hook functions to be reusable

--- Available after React v16.8
+-- available after React v16.8

-4. 5 patterns we need to know as Senior developer:
+4. <strong>5 patterns we need to know as Senior developer</strong>
 <a href="https://www.youtube.com/watch?v=FLmBqI3IKMA" target="_blank">Click</a>